School of: Business

 Master’s in Organizational Leadership Careers

 Organizational leaders are in high demand across a range of environments, including at government agencies, small businesses, nonprofit organizations, schools, and large corporations.
-According to the U.S. Bureau of Labor Statistics (BLS), overall employment in management occupations is projected to grow faster than average from 2023 to 2033, with about 1.2 million openings projected each year.
+According to the BLS, overall employment in management occupations is projected to grow at the faster-than-average rate of 6% from 2024 to 2034, with about 1.1 million openings projected each year.

-Take a look at some common roles and responsibilities for organizational leadership graduates:
+Individuals with an MBA can qualify for roles such as operations manager and project manager.
+Take a look at some common roles and responsibilities for master’s in organizational leadership graduates:

 Community Service Manager